ThibautGery/docker-logging-example/article.md

   log_opt:
     Fluentd-tag: "nginx.Docker.{{.Name }}"
 ```
-By default the Docker-Fluentd driver uses a default tag: `Docker._container-id_ `.
+By default the Docker driver uses a default tag for Fluentd: `Docker._container-id_ `.
 We override it to be `nginx.Docker._container-name_` with the `log_opt`,
 `Fluentd-tag: "nginx.Docker.{{.Name }}"`.
 The tag in the Docker driver must
 match the one in Fluentd.
 You should be able to see the Nginx logs in Fluentd